ocaml/opam/master_changes.md

     with base packages but doesn't make sense with 2.1 switch invariants) [#4569 @dra27]
   * Don't refer to base packages in messages any more [#4623 @dra27 - fixes #4572]
   * Give the correct command when demonstrating switch creation [#4675 @dra27 - fixes #4673]
+  * On switch loading, if invariant is inferred and a write lock required, write the file [#4638 @rjbou]

 ## Pin
   * Don't look for lock files for pin depends [#4511 @rjbou - fix #4505]